Teenpower/Fullpower Facilitator and Instructor Training

 The cost for training if you want to become an instructor in California or with one of our other active and established centers is reduced to 2000 USD, IF you are coming from a primary service area being supported by that Center.
-The Core Program Training fee may be reduced further to 1200 USD for applicants who meet all of the following criteria:
+The Core Skills Training fee may be reduced further to 1200 USD for applicants who meet all of the following criteria:

 - are applying to begin the process to become a certified instructor with a well-established Kidpower Center with qualified staff able to provide all follow-up training and fieldwork support in a geographic area where more instructors are needed to handle services;

 - have already been actively involved in supporting the Center by volunteering, donating, or organizing a workshop;

 - are recommended personally by the Center’s Executive Director or Program Director; AND

 - commit to continue the needed fieldwork training to become certified as an instructor and teach with that center.